usnistgov/dioptra/docs/source/explanation/components/plugin-explanation.rst

 See Also
 ---------

-* :ref:`Workflow Architecture <explanation-workflow-architecture>` - How plugins fit into Dioptra's workflow architecture
+* :ref:`Workflow Architecture Explanation <explanation-workflow-architecture>` - How plugins fit into Dioptra's workflow architecture
 * :ref:`how-to-create-plugins` - Step-by-step guide on building plugins
-* :ref:`Plugins: reference <reference-plugins>` - Detailed syntax for decorators and type annotations
+* :ref:`Plugins Reference <reference-plugins>` - Detailed syntax for decorators and type annotations